 He brought attention to the fact that the common gardening methods of single-row gardening weren’t as productive as they could be.
 Using his skills as a city designer and planner, he came up with the idea of square foot gardening, growing a bigger harvest in a smaller space.

-His concept caught on around the world and gardeners everywhere were excited about growing more food in a smaller space.
-It not only helped people improve their wellbeing with more healthy produce, it also helped populations around the world grow enough food to feed their communities.
+His concept caught on around the world, and gardeners everywhere were excited about growing more food in a smaller space.
+It not only helped people improve their well-being with more healthy produce, it also helped populations around the world grow enough food to feed their communities.

 Bartholomew’s concepts are still very relevant today and used by both gardening hobbyists as well as families and communities growing food to feed many people.
-It’s space-saving approach, produces a larger amount of produce, and bonus….it’s easy to learn.
+It’s a space-saving approach, produces a larger amount of produce, and bonus….it’s easy to learn.